Procession Fire Spectacle

 Chienbäse

-By far the most popular custom in the Basel region is the Chienbäse.
-It takes place in Liestal on the Sunday after Ash Wednesday, the evening before the Morgenstraich.
-Several hundred Chienbäsen bearers carry their self-made pine brooms burning through the ‘Stedtli’.
+The Chienbäse is by far the most popular tradition in Baselland.
+It takes place in Liestal on the Sunday after Ash Wednesday, in the evening before the Morgenstraich.
+Several hundred Chienbäse carriers parade through the "Stedtli" (old town), carrying their homemade pinewood brooms ablaze.

-Numerous fire wagons are also pulled along in the procession.
-Tens of thousands of people attend the hellish spectacle of the archaic fire burning.
-The flames and the shower of sparks in the darkened Old Town are a very special experience.
+Numerous fire carts are also pulled along in the procession.
+Tens of thousands of spectators attend this fiery spectacle of ancient fire burning.
+The flames and the shower of sparks in the darkened Old Town make for a truly unique experience.

-The procession starts at 7.15 pm.
-The route starts in Burgstrasse, Rathausstrasse, Rebgasse, Gerbergasse and ends at the lower Gestadeckplatz (Rosenmund junction).
+The procession begins at 7:15 pm.
+The route starts on Burgstrasse, continues through Rathausstrasse, Rebgasse, and Gerbergasse, and ends at the lower Gestadeckplatz (Rosenmund junction).
 Click here for the route plan.

 Travelling by public transport is recommended.
-Guests staying overnight in the canton of Basel-Landschaft travel free of charge on public transport with the Guest pass+.
+Guests staying in the canton of Baselland can travel free of charge on public transport with the Guest Pass+.

 Chienbäse Liestal